Buying Used Equipment

 With the state of the economy in question, many are looking at used and rebuilt equipment for their laundries.
 But like purchasing a used car, the buyer must perform the due diligence to ensure the savings they seek.

 There really are three types of “used” equipment categories one may consider when looking at deciding on a piece of equipment not purchased new from the original equipment manufacturer (OEM).
-There are the truly “used” equipment items that are typically purchased as is.
+There are the truly “used” equipment items that are typically purchased “as is”.
 Second, there is the equipment purchased from a third party and then “rebuilt”.
 Last, there is the equipment purchased from the OEM that is rebuilt to the OEM specifications.

 Using the analogy of purchasing a used car, buying an “as is” piece of equipment equates to purchasing that car from another car owner.
 This presents the most risk, and requires the most diligence on the buyer’s part.